-To ensure confidentiality of student records, the University issues official transcripts of academic information only by written or electronic signature by the student or graduate using Transcripts on Demand.
-Students will pay a \$3.00 convenience fee for each request submitted and an additional \$2.00 fee for each paper transcript requested.
+To ensure confidentiality of student records, the University issues official transcripts of academic information only by written or electronic signature by the student or graduate using TranscriptsPlus.
+Students will pay a \$3.00 convenience fee for each request submitted and an additional \$2.25 fee for each paper transcript requested.
 For electronic transcript delivery only, the \$3.00 convenience fee is charged.
-Transcripts as well as grade reports will not be issued for any student with an outstanding obligation to the University.
-For more information on ordering transcripts please visit the myUSA portal Students tab.
+Transcripts as well as grade reports will not be issued for any student with an outstanding obligation to the University, financial or otherwise.
+For more information on ordering transcripts please visit the myUSA portal My Info tab.